Ida Hunt Udall: Diary

-The diary Udall kept during the first four years of her marriage is, according to biographer Maria S. Ellsworth, a "major contribution to Mormon pioneer literature."
-In a historical and literary analysis, Genevieve J. Long concludes that Udall's journal is "an important account of polygamous life" and "may justly be called an autobiography, a carefully crafted, artful reconstruction of a life".
-Written as both a "personal resource" and "public record", the diary demonstrates creativity, literary strategy, and intertextuality with then-contemporary literature.
-As a historical document, Charles S. Peterson describes Udall's writing as being "Outstanding among" Mormon women's diaries, "written with feeling and perception".
+The diary Udall kept during the first four years of her marriage is, according to biographer Ellsworth, a "major contribution to Mormon pioneer literature."
+In a historical and literary analysis, Genevieve Long concludes that Udall's journal is "an important account of polygamous life" and "may justly be called an autobiography, a carefully crafted, artful reconstruction of a life".
+Written with intertextuality with then-contemporary literature, according to Long, the diary demonstrates creativity and literary strategy, functioning as both a "personal resource" and "public record".
+As a historical document, Charles S. Peterson describes Udall's writing as being "outstanding among" Mormon women's diaries, "written with feeling and perception".
 Peggy Pascoe considers it "riveting reading".
+Publishers Weekly's review regretted that "Udall's complaints against her husband" in the diary "seem to be given short shrift due to her own self-abnegation".
+According to Engel-Pearson, Udall's accounts "wrote into being the pioneer women's experience" in Arizona.

 Udall's diary is the core of a biography assembled by Ellsworth which the University of Illinois Press published in 1992.
 Titled Mormon Odyssey: The Story of Ida Hunt Udall, Plural Wife, the book contains full transcriptions of Udall's diary and unfinished memoir alongside biographical writing by Ellsworth.
-After its publication, Mormon Odyssey received the Mormon History Association's Ella Larsen Turner Best Biography Award.
+Reviewer Stephen Stein recommended the book to people interested in women's studies, religious history, and Mormon history, though according to him it "lacks a critical perspective, because of the documents contained in it".
+Historian Jan Shipps wrote of the "beauty and pathos of Ida Hunt's story" but believed that the book suffered from Ellsworth "fail[ing] to make a consistent effort to render [Mormonism] intelligible to a general audience".
+Pascoe considered "Ellsworth's editorial touch… deft and unobtrusive", stating that Ellsworth had "a fine eye for phrases outsiders will not understand, and she provides footnotes with all the necessary explanation".
+After its publication, Mormon Odyssey received the Mormon History Association's Best Biography Award.